Freemans Bay School provides a wide variety of programmes for students who require extension or enrichment in their learning.

 Class based learning is planned and designed to both challenge and stimulate gifted and talented students.
-To allow for personalisation and independence.
 Gifted and talented learning includes: choice, flexibility, relevance, acceleration, integrated curricula activities, stimulation, complex and in-depth thinking.

 Outside School Programmes

-Freemans Bay school offers interschool competitions such as; E-Pro8 Challenge, GRIP, Peace foundation and Mathlex.
-There are Gifted, and talented students may be enrolled in other correspondence courses such as; Mind Plus, Mind Lab and these extra correspondence programme target a specific area of ability.
+Freemans Bay school offers interschool competitions and events such as; E-Pro8 Challenge, GRIP, Writers festival, Peace foundation, Mathlex, Mind Plus, Mind Lab and Tournament of the Minds.

-Enrichment via online programmes, for example Mathletics, Reading Eggs is where the teacher sets learning tasks specific to the individual’s needs.
+Enrichment via online programmes, for example Matific, and Reading Eggs is where the teacher sets learning tasks specific to the individual’s needs.
 This allows the student to progress at their own rate, separate to the rest of the class.